Aerospace Studies Requirements

 Well-qualified cadets enrolled in the AFROTC program are eligible to compete for scholarships for their remaining years at the University.
 In addition to tuition, books, and fees, the scholarship provides a monthly tax-free subsistence allowance.
 Tuition waivers are also available on a competitive basis through the Illinois State ROTC Scholarship program.
 Scholarships do not include costs associated with room and board.

 In addition to the AFROTC commissioning program and courses offered for academic credit, The Department of Aerospace Studies sponsors many extracurricular activities.
 The Aerospace Club is open to all members of the student body.
 The Arnold Air Society, a national honorary service organization, is open to selected AFROTC cadets.
 The AFROTC Honor Guard is open to AFROTC cadets on a competitive basis.
-Honor Guard members participate in local community events and in drill competitions throughout the region.
+Honor Guard members participate in local community events.

 Further information may be obtained from the Department of Aerospace Studies (Air Force ROTC), Mailcode 6718, Carbondale, Illinois 62901, by phone at 618-453-2481, or on the web at afrotc.siu.edu.